Internal Nextcloud on a Raspberry PI with SSL

 But in the end, it comes down to trust.
 I have to trust Raspberry Pi OS to not contain any malware.
 I have to trust Nextcloud to contain any malware.
 Both could easily install anything on my RPI, even if I am not using the curl-installer.
 So this time I have used it, but on my main laptop, I would be a bit more cautious.

 The script takes quite a while to run, but in the end, everything should work (despite some warnings on the command line).
-It installs a couple of packages like mariadb, nextcloud and some tools to manage the nextcloud installation.
+It installs a couple of packages like mariadb, nextcloud and some tools to manage the Nextcloud installation.

 Hostname change